-Most schools in France start between 8.30am and 9am, end between 4.30pm and 5pm, and offer 90-minute to two-hour lunches.
+Most schools in France start between 8.30am and 9am, end between 4.30pm and 5pm, and have 90-minute to two-hour lunches.

 - CON: Cost and availability of childcare

-There are many options for caring for young children in France.
-However, these can be costly and competitive.
+There are many options of childcare in France, but these can be costly.
 The most common form of care is a nursery, which usually offers full-time and part-time care.
-However, nurseries across France normally have considerably long waiting lists and most people suggest registering soon after falling pregnant.
+That said, nurseries across France normally have considerably long waiting lists and most people suggest registering soon after falling pregnant.
 Alternatively, expats may want to consider an assistant maternelle, a state-licensed caregiver that accepts up to four children in her home.
 These tend to be expensive, though, and costs can change at any time.